virajdeshaval/pixel-art-maker/README.md

 A single-page web app that allows users to draw pixel art on a customizable canvas.

+This game is used to create a patterns of your choice.

+You can use your imagination to create a beautiful patterns on the canvas by using the pixel grid and a great choice of color.

+**Just imagine and LET THE MAGIC HAPPEN**

 ## Author of this project

 * Project Name: **Pixel ART MAKER**